chrismilson/chrismilson.github.io/README.md

-# chrismilson.github.io

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).